24f1000794/EduBridge/README.md

 List improvements, extensions, or follow-up features:

 - 📈 More integrations
-  In future we'll integerate AI/ML which analysize the pattern of giving answers of questions based on that we generate the quiz for each course like Bigginers,Intermediate,and hard.
+  In future we'll integerate AI/ML which analysize the pattern of giving answers of questions based on that we generate the quiz for each course like Bigginers,Intermediate,and hard according to the student.--->Personalised learning dashboard.
   In future we'll integerate an LABS sections where users can perform lab related tasks like chemistry labs, physics lab, computer labs.
 In labs users do particular tasks which is taught during lectures like if they learn any reaction in chemistry they go to the labs and there they see all the chemicals and other tools like funnel,flask ,etc... in that they can mix required chemical and they can visualize all the reactions similary in physics labs they can perform experiments like sound,lens,electricity,etc....
+  In future with the help of the websockets, we'll create an full study environment where all the students enrolled in particular course can talk,share ideas,and navigate eachother.
+  In future, we'll convert our web-app into an app that's fully offline.
+So,there is not internet connection constraints.
+  In future, with the help of the AI/ML, we enchance our chatbot so user can talk to it in their own language and our chatbot reply to them in their own language.

 - 🛡️ Security enhancements
+Right now our web application is deployed on render but in future we'll provide a particular domain for security.

 - 🌐 Localization / broader accessibility
+Localization:
+Support additional Indian languages (e.g., Bengali, Telugu, Marathi) and dialects.
+Adapt content to regional contexts (e.g., culturally relevant examples in quizzes).
+Provide voice-based navigation and content delivery for low-literacy users.

+Broader Accessibility:
+Ensure compliance with WCAG 2.1 (Web Content Accessibility Guidelines) for users with disabilities.
+Optimize for low-bandwidth and intermittent connectivity.
+Support low-cost devices (e.g., feature phones, older smartphones).

+Scalability:
+Modular architecture to add new languages and accessibility features.
+Cloud-based deployment for global access.
+Community-driven content contributions (e.g., mentors adding localized quizzes).

 ---

 ## 📎 Resources / Credits

 - APIs or datasets used
+  LibreTranslate API, Groq API
 - Open source libraries or tools referenced
+  N/A
 - Acknowledgements
 ---

 ## 🏁 Final Words